whole-communities-whole-health/wcwh-repo-template/README.md

 This repository is used as the boilerplate for consistency across WCWH repositories related to data analysis.

-## Instructions for using this template
+## Instructions for creating a repository from this template

 To use this template to create your own repository, follow the steps below
 1. Click the green "Use this template" button above.